Practical information

 Download free maps and guides to the city to help you plan your trip.

-Discover the city's most popular sights and attractions, from one of Europe's largest royal palaces to the magnificent Prado Museum and Real Madrid's stadium.
+Discover the city's most popular sights and attractions, from one of Europe's largest royal palaces to the magnificent Prado Museum and the Real Madrid football stadium.

 • Find out more about tipping, exchanging money and tax-free shopping.